Let’s talk about time management tips for sales teams.

 Is more time being spent on high-value activities or low value activities?
 With an honest answer you can look for the best opportunities to streamline your process.

 For example, did you know that up to 73% of prospecting time is wasted?

-PhoneBurner’s Power Dialer feature enables sales agents to call up to 80 leads per hour, by handling time-consuming low-value tasks that often sap sales reps time.
+PhoneBurner's Power Dialer feature enables sales agents to call up to 80 leads per hour, by handling time-consuming low-value tasks that often sap sales reps time.
 This feature alone quadruples productivity because agents can streamline tasks like dialing, leaving voicemails, logging calls, and sending email follow-ups.
-Learn more here.
+Learn more about our power dialer.